docker/docs/engine/getstarted-voting-app/index.md

 `docker run` commands in a Dockerfile) enables you to deploy the app to a swarm and manage it as a distributed, multi-container application.

-The voting app you are about to deploy is composed of several services, each based on an [image](/engine/reference/glossary.md#image) that the app will pull from [Docker Hub](/engine/reference/glossary.md#docker-hub) at runtime:
+The voting app you are about to deploy is made up of several services, each based on an [image](/engine/reference/glossary.md#image) that the app will pull from [Docker Hub](/engine/reference/glossary.md#docker-hub) at runtime: